biogo/biogo/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http:www.gnu.org/licenses/>.

+The bíogo logo is derived from Bitstream Charter, Copyright ©1989-1992 Bitstream Inc., Cambridge, MA.

+BITSTREAM CHARTER is a registered trademark of Bitstream Inc.